Stuffed Chicken Breast

 Ingredients needed

 • Chicken breast.
-Boneless.
-I like to use skinless chicken breasts, but skin-on chicken works well too.
+I like to use boneless skinless chicken breasts, but skin-on chicken works well too.
 If you do opt for the latter, be sure to pat dry the skin to ensure it turns out crispy.

 • Sun-dried tomatoes.
 Packed in oil, not water.
+I find the water-soaked tomatoes tend to lose it’s flavor once cooked.

 • Salt and spices.
 I use black pepper and smoked paprika for this recipe.